neforgesumino/ProductList/README.md

-# Javascript OOP Product App
+# Simple Product List Application
 This is a simple Vanilla Javascript Frontend CRUD that uses Object Orientend Programming using Ecmascript 6+ Features.

 # Start the Project